nyu-acsys/template-proofs/README.txt

 You can verify that our Coq proof scripts have no "holes" in them by checking that they do not contain any `admit` or `Admitted` commands.
 Our proofs make some assumptions about the implementation proofs checked by GRASShopper, but each of these are tagged as either `Parameter` (for the helper function implementations) or `Hypothesis` (for an implementation-dependent lemma of the same name checked by GRASShopper).
 See below for a complete list of such assumptions.

 Apart from these, we make the following assumptions in our Iris proofs: lockLoc, getLockLoc, getLockLoc_spec, and node_timeless_proof.
-The first three assumptions are a way to talk about the lock field of each node that all GRASShopper implementations have, and the final one is justified because GRASShopper uses a first-order separation logic.
+The first three assumptions are a way to talk about the lock field of each node that all GRASShopper implementations have.
+These assumptions are declared in the file `lock.v`.
+The assumption node_times_proof is justified because GRASShopper uses a first-order separation logic.

 Implementation Proofs